Updated as of October 2018.

 From a base in Sidney, Doug maintains a business advisory practice serving clients throughout southern Vancouver Island and beyond.
 Much of his work involves helping business owners with growth strategies, from product launch to exit and succession.
 He also facilitates a Business Owner Peer Support Group for small businesses of all types.

 Doug has served on Executives and Boards of several professional organizations, private businesses, not-for-profit associations, service clubs and local government.
 He is an active member of the Canadian Association of Management Consultants.
 He joined the Saanich Peninsula Chamber of Commerce in 2013 and was named a Director in 2014.

 Executive Director - Saanich Peninsula Chamber of Commerce

-Denny has extensive training in finance and communication and has facilitated communication workshops with a wide variety of participants.
-She has experience running her own small business advising and assisting clients with their accounting needs.
-Denny currently volunteers with Restorative Justice Victoria as a facilitator and mentor and is a member of the North Saanich Board of Variance.
-She has been treasurer of the BC Network for Compassionate Communication for 8 years.
-Denny is a certified WorldHost trainer, has worked with First Nations and several not-for-profit organizations which included another Chamber and two Visitor Centres.
+Denny has extensive training and experience in finance and communication including having facilitated communication workshops with a wide variety of participants.
+While running her own small business advising and assisting clients with their organizational and accounting needs Denny worked with a cross-section of aboriginal and not-for-profit associations and for-profit businesses.
+Denny is a certified WorldHost trainer.
+Her volunteer activities include working with Restorative Justice Victoria as a facilitator and mentor, as Chair of the North Saanich Board of Variance, and as Treasurer of the BC Network for Compassionate Communication.

 Principal – Finlayson Bonet Architecture Ltd.